valerielnd/Bike-Sharing/README.md

 The highest checkout time for the users is 5 minutes, where around 146752 bikes are used for trips of that duration.
-Once this peak is reached, as the checkout time continues to increase and gets over 48 minutes, the number of bikes used for a trip of that duration and more, significantly decreases and stays between 0 and 5000 bikes.
+Once this peak is reached, as the checkout time continues to increase and gets over 48 minutes, the number of bikes used for a trip of that duration and more, decreases and stays between 0 and 5000 bikes.
 That means riders typically use bikes for a trip duration between 0 to 40 minutes.

 ### Checkout times by gender